-Admission Arrangements 2022/2023
+Admission Arrangements 2023/2024

-- 13. The Council is required to set arrangements for admission to community schools.
+13. The Council is required to set arrangements for admission to community schools.
 Community schools are maintained schools for which the Council employs the school's staff, is responsible for the school's admissions and owns the school's estate.
-This represents 27 of the 119 mainstream schools in Doncaster.
+This represents 24 of the 118 mainstream schools in Doncaster.
 The arrangements are determined in relation to the Code and relevant regulations published by the Department for Education.
-The only changes proposed relate to changes to admission numbers for schools as a result of building modifications. - 14.
-Whilst the Council is not responsible for setting the arrangements for academies, voluntary aided or free schools it undertakes an important role to ensure that they are as compliant with any changes required of them and that they adhere to the guidance set within the Code.
+The only changes proposed relate to changes to admission numbers for schools as a result of building modifications and to comply with changes made to the Code in September 2021.

+14. Whilst the Council is not responsible for setting the arrangements for academies, voluntary aided or free schools it undertakes an important role to ensure that they are as compliant with any changes required of them and that they adhere to the guidance set within the Code.
 The Council holds those schools to account and robustly challenges non compliance, initially through the schools governance structure and when necessary by requesting support from the Regional Schools Commissioner and the Secretary of State.

-Co-ordinated Admission Arrangements 2022/2023
+Co-ordinated Admission Arrangements 2023/2024

 - 15. The Co-ordinated Admission Arrangements for the normal year of entry remain unchanged; parents will continue to apply to their home local authority from which they will receive their decisions. - 16.
 Applications at each phase of education; nursery, primary and secondary are all available digitally through the Council's website.
 For the initial round of year of entry school applications, the Council continues to receive a high percentage of online applications.
-For September 2020, the online rates for all applications increased again to 98% up from 93% in the previous year.
-The benefit to parent/carers is the ability for them to receive their decisions by email on national offer day (1 March 2022 for secondary schools and 16 April 2022 for primary schools).
+For September 2021, the online rates for all applications increased again to 99% up from 98% in the previous year.
+The benefit to parent/carers is the ability for them to receive their decisions by email on national offer day (1 March 2023 for secondary schools and 16 April 2023 for primary schools).
 Paper applications are available for parents on the Council's website and this will remain the case until the Council is satisfied that all parents will have equal access to the admission process. - 17.
 Co-ordination remains an important arrangement between schools and local authorities in terms of safeguarding and good working relations.
-A key component of this is the identification of potential applicants from data held by Health and schools through appropriate data sharing agreements which contribute significantly to the success of the process.
+A key component of this is the identification of potential applicants from data held by Health and schools through appropriate data sharing agreements which contribute significantly to the success of the process. - 18.
+The success of the arrangements can be seen in increases in each of the last three years where a consistently high rate of pupil preference has been met.
+Most recently, for September 2021, offer rates for any preference made by parents stood at 96.6% (secondary) and 98.8% (primary), above local and national outcomes for those parents who have applied by the national closing dates.
+This success is replicated for first preferences which were again above local and national outcomes at 88% (secondary) and 97.1% (primary).